Non-Destructive Concrete Evaluation & testing (NDT)

 A common method is using electrochemical methods like half-cell corrosion potential testing of concrete per ASTM C876.
 Linear polarization testing for corrosion rate testing is concrete with equipment like GeCor and GalvaPulse galvanostatic pulse measurements.

-Voids can be located in in honeycombed or poorly consolidated concrete using impact echo or MIRA ultrasonic tomography.
+Voids can be located in honeycombed or poorly consolidated concrete using impact echo or MIRA ultrasonic tomography.

-Under concrete slabs are commonly found with ground penetrating radar (GPR).
+Concrete slab subsurface conditions are commonly found with ground penetrating radar (GPR).

 Grout voids in post-tensioned bridge tendons can also be detected by experienced NDT testing companies.